 Let that sink in.

 People misunderstand the real work of a spiritual teacher.
-It’s not to give you information about metaphysics or read your aura or help you fix your goofy relationships or realize “abundance.”
+It’s not to give you information about metaphysics or read your aura or help you fix your goofy relationships or realize “abundance” or feel “empowered.”
 All of that is superficial and basically irrelevant to your awakening.

 A teacher does three things: